orcasound/orcasite/CONTRIBUTING.md

 ### Meetings

-We meet for one hour other Wednesday via Google Meet.
+We meet for one hour every other Wednesday via Google Meet.
 You can request a calendar invite or check the [Zulip channel](https://orcasound.zulipchat.com/#narrow/stream/437031-orcasite) for the latest meeting date and time information.